A topic from the subject of Literature Review in Chemistry.

 Step 5: Drying

-Transfer the aspirin crystals to a clean Erlenmeyer flask and dry them in an oven at 100°C for 30 minutes.
+Transfer the aspirin crystals to a clean Erlenmeyer flask and air dry them or dry them in a vacuum desiccator.
+(Drying in an oven at 100°C is not recommended as it can decompose aspirin).

 Results: